nsrr/shhs-documentation/pages/3-dataset-introduction.md

 As part of the de-identification process, all calendar dates were censored from the datasets.
 These dates have been replaced with a *day offset* type variable that is based upon the `index date`, which for SHHS represents the date of the overnight polysomnography measurement from SHHS Visit 1.

 A "cohort" (i.e. data collection site) variable is not available.
-This variable was censored due to it being an identifier.
+This variable was censored because it is an identifier.

 ## CVD outcomes and mortality adjudication